nikosbatsaras/Arch-Wizard/README.md

 ## What this project is:
 An effort to automate the process of manually:
-- Installing Arch Linux
+- Installing Arch Linux.
 - Installing all the applications i use
-- and configuring those applications the way i prefer
+- and configuring those applications the way i prefer.

 ## What this project is *not*:
 - A *generic* Arch Linux installation